Virginia State Standards of Learning Math, Science and Technology Practice Tests

 I am trying to use the site but it isn't working.
 It keeps telling me that it needs cookies.
 What are they and how do I get them?

 A cookie is a small file that web browsers use to store information sent to it by web sites.
-Our site uses cookies to keep track of which questions you are going to be asked, what your answers were, and other bits of information that the site needs in order to function.
+Our site uses cookies to keep track of your test information.
 If you do not accept cookies, the site will not function.

 How to tell your browser to accept cookies varies from browser to browser.
 Usually, the cookie settings can be found within the browser's general preferences settings or from within the browser's security settings.